shaikshajith/Capgemini-data-engineering-training/README.md

 - Implemented SQL operations within Databricks environment
 - Performed `GROUP BY` and aggregation analysis
 - Applied `HAVING` clauses for filtered aggregations
 - Worked with different types of `JOIN` operations to combine datasets
+#### 🔹 Day 3  SQL-Case and Window Funtions
+- Implemented CASE statements to apply conditional logic within queries, enabling dynamic column creation and categorization of data based on business rules.
+- Worked with window functions (such as ROW_NUMBER(), RANK(), and OVER()), allowing advanced analytics like ranking, partitioning, and performing calculations across specific data segments    without collapsing rows.

 ---